Japanese yen

 The yen (円) is the official currency of Japan.
-It is the third-most traded currency in the foreign exchange market, after the United States dollar (US$) and the euro.
+It is the third-most traded currency in the foreign exchange market, after the United States dollar and the euro.
 It is also widely used as a third reserve currency after the US dollar and the euro.

 The New Currency Act of 1871 introduced Japan's modern currency system, with the yen defined as 1.5 g of gold, or 24.26 g of silver, and divided decimally into 100 sen or 1,000 rin.
 The yen replaced the previous Tokugawa coinage as well as the various hansatsu paper currencies issued by feudal han (fiefs).
 The Bank of Japan was founded in 1882 and given a monopoly on controlling the money supply.

-Following World War II, the yen lost much of its prewar value.
-To stabilize the Japanese economy, the exchange rate of the yen was fixed at ¥360 per US$ as part of the Bretton Woods system.
-When that system was abandoned in 1971, the yen became undervalued and was allowed to float.
-The yen had appreciated to a peak of ¥271 per US$ in 1973, then underwent periods of depreciation and appreciation due to the 1973 oil crisis, arriving at a value of ¥227 per US$ by 1980.
+Following World War II, the yen lost much of its pre-war value as Japan faced a debt crisis and hyperinflation.
+Under the Bretton Woods system, the yen was pegged to the US dollar alongside other major currencies.
+After this system was abandoned in 1971 with the Nixon Shock, the short-lived Smithsonian Agreement temporarily reinstated a fixed exchange rate.
+However, since the end of that system in February 1973, the yen has been a floating currency.

-Since 1973, the Japanese government has maintained a policy of currency intervention, so the yen is under a "dirty float" regime.
-The Japanese government focused on a competitive export market, and tried to ensure a low exchange rate for the yen through a trade surplus.
-The Plaza Accord of 1985 temporarily changed this situation; the exchange rate fell from its average of ¥239 per dollar in 1985 to ¥128 in 1988 and led to a peak rate of ¥80 against the US$ in 1995, effectively increasing the value of Japan’s GDP in dollar terms to almost that of the United States.
-Since that time, however, the world price of the yen has greatly decreased.
-The Bank of Japan maintains a policy of zero to near-zero interest rates and the Japanese government has previously had a strict anti-inflation policy.
+The Ministry of Finance and the Bank of Japan have sometimes intervened in the currency market in recent years, to try to slow down exchange rate movements.
+There were intermittent interventions from 1998 to 2003 and from 2010 to 2011 to curb excessive and speculative appreciation of the yen, and again in 2022 and 2024 to slow down speculative selling of the currency.
+The first two interventions were coordinated with respective countries, and the IMF has repeatedly stated that Japan is "committed to a flexible exchange rate".